Assata Shakur: Queens bank robbery trial

 In July 1973, after being indicted by a grand jury, Shakur pleaded not guilty in Federal Court in Brooklyn to an indictment related to a $7,700 robbery of the Bankers Trust Company bank in Queens on August 31, 1971.
 Judge Jacob Mishlerset set a tentative trial date of November 5 that year.
 The trial was delayed until 1976, when Shakur was represented by Stanley Cohen and Evelyn Williams.
 In this trial, Shakur acted as her own co-counsel and told the jury in her opening testimony:

-One bank employee testified that Shakur was one of the bank robbers, but three other bank employees (including two tellers) testified that they were uncertain.
+One bank employee testified that Shakur was one of the bank robbers.
+Three other bank employees, including two tellers, testified that they were uncertain.
 The prosecution showed surveillance photos of four of the six alleged robbers, contending that one of them was Shakur wearing a wig.
-Shakur was forcibly subdued and photographed by the FBI on the judge's order, after having refused to cooperate, believing that the FBI would use photo manipulation; a subsequent judge determined that the manners in which the photos were obtained violated Shakur's rights and ruled the new photos inadmissible.
+Shakur was forcibly subdued and photographed by the FBI on the judge's order, after having refused to cooperate, believing that the FBI would use photo manipulation.
+A subsequent judge determined that the manners in which the photos were obtained violated Shakur's rights and ruled the new photos inadmissible.

 In her autobiography, Shakur recounts being beaten, choked, and kicked on the courtroom floor by five marshals, as Williams narrated the events to ensure they would appear on the court record.
 Shortly after deliberation began, the jury asked to see all the photographic exhibits taken from the surveillance footage.
 The jury determined that a widely circulated FBI photo allegedly showing Shakur participating in the robbery was not her.

 Shakur was acquitted after seven hours of jury deliberation on January 16, 1976, and was immediately remanded back to New Jersey for the Turnpike trial.
 The actual transfer took place on January 29.
 She was the only one of the six suspects in the robbery to be brought to trial.
-Andrew Jackson and two others indicted for the same robbery pleaded guilty; Jackson was sentenced to five years in prison and five years' probation; another was shot and killed in a gunfight in Florida on December 31, 1971, and the last remained at large at the time of Shakur's acquittal.
+Andrew Jackson and two others indicted for the same robbery pleaded guilty.
+Jackson was sentenced to five years in prison and five years' probation.
+Another was shot and killed in a gunfight in Florida on December 31, 1971, and the last remained at large at the time of Shakur's acquittal.